A7mdSl7/Sentiment_Analysis/README.md

 # Twitter Sentiment Analysis - Complete NLP Pipeline & API

-A complete sentiment analysis project that processes tweets through the entire NLP pipeline: from data preprocessing and model training to deployment via a REST API.
+A complete sentiment analysis project that processes tweets through the entire NLP pipeline:
+from **data preprocessing and model training** to **deployment via a REST API with Flask**.

+---

-## Table of Contents
+## 📌 Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Dataset](#dataset)